 It’s ok to copy drawings and paintings when you are learning to draw

-When you’re learning it’s completely ok to copy as long as you credit the creator if you choose to share it publicly.
+When you’re a beginner artist it’s completely ok to copy as long as you credit the creator if you choose to share it publicly.
 Take drawings or cartoons by artists you like and try and recreate them on the page.
 It’s something we all did as kids, so why not as adults?

 Your drawing doesn’t have to be realistic